Poverty of the stimulus: Anaphoric "one"

-In (2), one is interpreted as "red ball."
+In (2), "one" is interpreted as "red ball."
 However, even if a speaker intends (2) in this way, it would be difficult to distinguish that interpretation from one in which "one" simply meant "ball".
 This is because when a speaker refers to a red ball, they are also referring to a ball since the set of red balls is a subset of balls in general.
 18-month-olds, like adults, show that they believe 'one' refers to 'red ball' and not 'ball'.
 The evidence available to children is systematically ambiguous between a grammar in which "one" refers back to Nouns and one in which "one" refers back to noun phrases.
 Despite this ambiguity, children learn the more narrow interpretation, suggesting that some property other than the input is responsible for their interpretations.

 Island effects

 In Wh-questions, the Wh-word at the beginning of the sentence (the filler) is related to a position later in the sentence (the gap).
 This relation can hold over an unbounded distance, as in (1).
 However, there are restrictions on the gap positions that a filler can be related to.
 These restrictions are called syntactic islands (2).
 Because questions with islands are ungrammatical, they are not included in the speech that children hear—but neither are grammatical Wh-questions that span multiple clauses.
-Because the speech children are exposed to is consistent with grammars which have island constraints and grammars which don't, something internal to the child must contribute this knowledge.
+Because the speech children are exposed to is consistent with grammars that have island constraints and grammars that do not, something internal to the child must contribute this knowledge.